Acupuncture For Pain Management

 Acupuncture also affects the part of the brain responsible for the production of serotonin, a hormone responsible for regulating mood and anxiety.
 It affects the way our brain responds to painful nerve impulses to lessen their impact.

 Acupuncture reduces inflammation.
 It removes inflammatory pain-causing chemicals built up in the body.
-This reduces pain and moves blood to the affected areas, so that tissues can heal naturally.
+This reduces pain and moves blood to the affected areas, so the tissues can heal naturally.

 Lifestyle and Dietary Recommendations to Reduce Inflammation